chrislessard/LSM-Tree/README.md

 ## Testing

-`cd` into the ss_table directory and invoke `python3 -m unittest test.ss_table_tests`.
+Invoke `python3 -m unittest test.ss_table_tests`.

 ## Benchmarking

-`cd` into the ss_table directory and invoke `python3 benchmarks/benchmark.py`
+Invoke `python3 benchmarks/benchmark.py`

 ## Notes

-Here are some places where this proof of concept implementation of an SSTable could be improved:
+Here are some places where this proof of concept implementation of an LSMTree could be improved:

 ### Testing framework